mjahanshahi/mjahanshahi.github.io/content/home/talks.md

 +++
-# Recent and Upcoming Talks widget.
+# Recent Talks widget.
 widget = "talks"
 active = true
 date = 2016-04-20T00:00:00

-title = "Talks"
+title = "Recent Talks"
 subtitle = ""

 # Order that this section will appear in.